Joseph-Christensen/startup/notes.md

 I have learned that CSS can do a bunch of really cool things, I would say to get a template kind of thing and then adjust stuff from there.

+Frameworks like Bootstrap are incredibly useful, but it is hard to find specific things out of them.
+I had to use ai to find the things I wanted out of the framework I used.

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.